 Art is a fundamental tool used and enjoyed by the children everyday.
 The atelieristas work closely with elementary teachers so they can support the children’s learning of various academic subjects.
 Art opens the door for countless opportunities for the children to learn and reinforce academic subjects, gain perspective about the world and human behavior, learn history, and engage in open ended, personal self expression.

-Every year, the elementary children complete a "self study portrait".
+Every year, the elementary children complete a “self study portrait”.
 This yearly project is a time for them to reflect on themselves and who they are.
 It is a powerful project centered around self acceptance, self awareness, and self expression.
 The children work with various professional artists from their community.
-When outside professionals come to our school, they work with the children one on one to ensure the children's vision comes to life.
-Please read more about the Self Portrait Study.
+When outside professionals come to our school, they work with the children one on one to ensure the children’s vision comes to life.

 Every year the school hosts an annual Fall Festival.
 The elementary students use the festival as an opportunity to educate their community by creating a theater presentation of their major project work.
-The children design and make costumes, work with Think Tank sound engineer, Hiram Trevino, to create an audio representation of their knowledge, they make props, they develop a play, and much more!
+The children design and make costumes, work with Think Tank sound engineer, Hiram Trevino, to create an audio representation of their knowledge, make props, develop a play, and much more!
 The process of creating the Fall Festival is steeped with creativity, team work, and the application of various skills and knowledge.
-The Fall Festival is also an excellent opportunity to allow parents and the community to see the children's knowledge and ideas.
+The Fall Festival is also an excellent opportunity to allow parents and the community to see the children’s knowledge and ideas.